Alexankharin/NMRKan/README.md

    python run_grid_search.py
    python genetic_KAN.py
    ```
-4. Explore and visualize results using the notebooks in the `notebooks/` directory.
+4. Explore and visualize results using the notebooks in the `notebooks/` directory, especially `Single_run_end_to_end_test.ipynb` for a full workflow example.
-3. Explore and visualize results using the notebooks in the `notebooks/` directory.

 ## Data
 - All raw and processed data is stored in the `data/` directory.
 This includes synthetic datasets and results from previous runs.